|Clinical Services CG

-The health care interests and issues of NRHA members working or living in sparsely-populated areas are served by this group.
-Members come from all areas-hospitals, medical practices, public health nurses, emergency medical technicians, state health organizations, research and more.
+The interests of NRHA members working or living in sparsely populated areas are served by this group.
+Members come from all areas, including hospitals, medical practices, public health, emergency medicine, state health organizations, research and more.

-This group represents members interested in public health, defined by the Institute of Medicine as "organized community efforts aimed at the prevention of disease and promotion of health."
-Public Health is often described as three core functions: assessing the health needs of a population, developing policies to meet these needs, and assuring that services are always available and organized to meet challenges at the individual and community levels.
+This group represents members interested in public health, often described as three core functions: assessing the health needs of a population, developing policies to meet these needs, and assuring that services are always available and organized to meet challenges at the individual and community levels.

 Research and Education CG

-The Statewide Health Resources Constituency Group is comprised of NRHA members interested in building or strengthening statewide rural health care to improve workforce, access and resources.
-Its membership is a diverse group who strives to develop collaboration and communication to foster statewide partnerships.
+This group is comprised of NRHA members interested in building or strengthening statewide resources to improve workforce, access and resources.
+Its membership is a diverse group that strives to develop collaboration and communication to foster statewide partnerships.

-This group is comprised of student members, whose input is very important to NRHA since they are the future workforce and leaders in rural America.
-As a member of the Student CG, students can come together with their peers, educators, administrators, health professionals and other stakeholders to dialogue about rural health and its related issues such as workforce and policy.
+This group is comprised of student members, whose input is very important to NRHA since they are the future leaders in rural America.
+Students can come together with their peers, educators, administrators, health professionals and other stakeholders to discuss rural health.

 In order to become a recognized constituency group within NRHA, a group of members with a specific interest must gather 75 signatures of members willing to affiliate with that constituency.
 The group can then petition the Board of Trustees for provisional status.
 When provisional status is granted, the constituency then has one year in which to increase its membership to 100 to gain full recognition as a constituency group.